akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

 # 5.7 Tso 5.7: Ensure Software Integrity

-### 5.7.1 Test Group 5.7-1
+## 5.7.1 Test Group 5.7-1

-5.7.1.0 Test group objective The test group addresses the provision 5.7-1.
+### 5.7.1.0 Test group objective

+The test group addresses the provision 5.7-1.

 This test group assesses whether the verification mechanism is suitable to verify the software based on the provided security guarantees and provides evidence about their implementation.
 To enable tamper resistance, at least integrity and authenticity are necessary secure guarantees in context of this test group.

 NOTE: Threat modelling and the baseline attacker model described in clauses D.1 and D.2 are helpful to derive appropriate security guarantees, conceptually evaluate the corresponding mechanisms and functionally evaluate the correct implementation on a basic level.

+### 5.7.1.1 Test case 5.7-1-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the secure boot mechanisms of the DUT.

-Test units b) The TL **shall** assess whether for each secure boot mechanism in IXIT 20-SecBoot the "Description" and corresponding "Detection Mechanisms" are suitable to provide the "Security Guarantees" it is used.
+#### Test units

 a) The TL **shall** assess whether the "Security Guarantees" of each secure boot mechanism in IXIT 20-SecBoot provide at least verification of integrity and authenticity of device software.

+b) The TL **shall** assess whether for each secure boot mechanism in IXIT 20-SecBoot the "Description" and corresponding "Detection Mechanisms" are suitable to provide the "Security Guarantees" it is used.

+#### Assignment of verdict

 The verdict PASS is assigned if: